Schossi/CityBuilderWeb/_pages/manual/overview.md

 ## Usage

-After familiarising yourself with CCBK you should be ready to start your project.
+After familiarizing yourself with CCBK you should be ready to start your project.
 I'll outline three basic levels of usage for CCBK here.
 The first two don't require any coding, implementing custom systems assumes basic knowledge of C#.

 * Adapting one of the Demos
 Is one of the demos close enough to what you are trying to achieve?
 Great!